CenturyLink/Chi/README.md

 Test report is created under `reports/html_report` and you can browse the results with your browser.

-In case you incorporates new test or changes something that makes to fail the previous tests but the result is what you expect, then you have to approve the new results in order to be the new baseline for testing.
+In the event you receive a test failure after adding a new test or making a change and your changes are correct, you will need to override the baseline test with your new changes by running an approve.

 ``` sh
 vader:example luke$ npm run docker -- approve